The Essence of Lombardian Cuisine

 Risotto alla Milanese

 The first recipes mentioning this flavorful risotto are found in cookbooks from the early 1800s.
-However, a widespread legendary tale recounts how risotto alla Milanese was first created in 1574.
+However, a widespread legend recounts how Risotto alla Milanese was first created in 1574.
 Master glassmaker Valerio of Flanders had nicknamed his assistant Zafferano because the young man put saffron on everything.
 He even used saffron to stain glass for Milan’s Cathedral.
-Zafferano was set to marry Valerio’s daughter, so as a joke, his friends prepared a risotto using saffron and the dish ended up being a huge success.
+Zafferano was set to marry Valerio’s daughter, so as a joke, his friends prepared a risotto using saffron, and the dish ended up being a huge success.

 Risotto alla Certosina